work at camp

 DISABILITY INCLUSION INTERNS

-These positions are open for applications as of mid January, 2025.
+These positions have been open for applications as of mid January, 2025 and we are interviewing applicants now.
 These positions will run during the active part of our camp season, May-August.
-We run an inclusive program and these internships will strengthen our capacity to work with our neurodiverse campers.
+We run an inclusive program and these interns will strengthen our capacity to work with our neurodiverse campers.

-Our program assistant intern will work directly with Louise Omoto Kessel our founder and director on planning camps, coordinating volunteers, communicating with staff and camp families, preparing for camps and meetings, etc. Please check back for full description.
+Our camp season program assistant will work 20 hours a week through the busiest part of our camp season, May- August/ early Sept.
+They will work both directly with Louise Omoto Kessel, our founder and director, and also keep the the admin part of our program planning going during the weeks when Louise is at camp.
+Work includes planning camps, coordinating volunteers, communicating with staff and camp families, preparing for camps and meetings, etc.

 EVENTS COORDINATOR

-This position will be posted soon, we envision a year round very part time position, steady at 4 hours a week, flexible hours, remote work, some weekend hours required, more hours some weeks when big events are happening.
+This is a year round part time position averaging 4 hours a week (more some weeks, less other weeks.)
+Both in person and virtual work, some weekend hours required, more hours some weeks when big events are happening.
 Community events and in house events would both be included: Juneteenth, Clyde Fest, Hispanic Heritage Fiesta, Sharkori Hills Festival AND Staff fun day, end of camp potlucks, Donor appreciation days, Thanksgiving week homecoming campfire, for example.
-Please check back for the position description.

 We are also hiring now for all our 2025 camp staff!
 Please keep reading to learn more about those positions.